travel-tips

 The Top is a locals' favourite, with views of the harbour, inner city, and Malaga cathedral that are hard to beat.

-Our favourite part?
 On Fridays and Sundays, you can always find a live band.
-Come extra early because it can fill up fast.
+Come extra early because it fills up fast.
+It is another one of the rooftop bars in Malaga worth knowing about.

 7. La Alcazaba